ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 export function mergeDefaultJsonConverterOptions(partial?: Partial<IJsonConverterOptions>): IJsonConverterOptions;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 class MultiValueJsonEditorRule extends JsonEditorRuleBase {
     constructor(options?: IJsonEditorOptions);
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IJsonEditorOptions" static create(options?: IJsonEditorOptions): Result<MultiValueJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IJsonEditorOptions): Result<MultiValueJsonEditorRule>;
     // @internal (undocumented)
     protected _deriveContext(state: JsonEditorState, ...values: VariableValue[]): Result<IJsonContext | undefined>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditorState" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
     // @internal (undocumented)
     protected _options?: IJsonEditorOptions;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditorState"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IMultiValuePropertyParts"
     //
     // @internal
     protected _tryParse(token: string, state: JsonEditorState): DetailedResult<IMultiValuePropertyParts, JsonEditFailureReason>;